dfblue/dfblue.github.io/_posts/2019-08-08-deepfake-tools-overview.md

 ---
 layout: post
 title:  "Deepfake Tools Overview July 2019"
-author: "DeepFakeBlue"
+author: "DFBlue"
 image:
 date:   2019-08-08
 categories: [deepfake, software, tools, technology, deepfacelab, faceswap]
 ---

-Welcome to DeepFakeBlue’s first deepfake software overview.
+Welcome to DFBlue’s first deepfake software overview.
 In this publication, we’ll be looking at the top two deepfake applications that users around the web are using.
 Most, if not all, of those Keanu, Trump, and Jim Carrey deepfakes you’ve seen on YouTube were made using these two tools!
 Let’s take a deeper look.

 ## DeepFaceLab